 What are hedge funds?
 Why have hedge funds become involved in UK politics?

 To explain what hedge funds are and their involvement in UK politics, the meaning of a few other terms needs to be made clear.
 ‘Shorting’ is how all hedge funds make their money.
 Think of it in terms of betting on the horses.
 Hedge funds are like punters who bet on horses to lose in their races.
-To win these bets, they need to rig the races.
-So this kind of betting doesn’t exist because it is very difficult to rig the horses for long.
+To win these bets, they either need to be clever, lucky or, much more often, try to rig the races.
+So this kind of betting doesn’t exist for long in racecourses because it is very difficult to rig the horses for long.

 Before he is inevitably removed as leader, Johnson is now empowering those who are shorting and therefore destroying Britain, while the dispossessed remain dispossessed and unfulfilled, since they will not be getting anything back from being junked by international hedge funds and their right-wing accomplices.
-Britain’s enemies are rejoicing.
+Britain’s enemies are rejoicing in hue and cry.